MTurboComp, What Is it?

 - MDistressor: Based on Empirical Lab’s Distressor.

 These can be found on the left side of the plugin via the quick screen What’s interesting about the compressor is that MeldaProduction took time to mimic/emulate how classic compressor(s) respond as opposed to emulating ‘color and noise’ which is what most companies do.
 There is also a good amount of presets you can access.

 In Vojtech’s words “We kept the good and left out the bad” this is definitely a different take but an interesting and effective one to say the least.

 What’s So Good About The MTurboComp?

-Aside from having access to 14 compressors with a single click, you have the ability to develop your own compressor and have it function the way you want.
+Aside from having access to 14 compressors with a single click, you have the ability to develop your own compressor and make it function the way you want.
 This is done via the edit screen and can be complex, but worth it if crafting your own sound is what you aspire to do.